-There's no official release date (or even an official announcement) for Borderlands 3, but an earnings call from publisher Take-Two points to a possible release between holiday 2018 and fall 2019.
+There's no official release date (or even an official announcement) for Borderlands 3, but an earnings call from publisher Take-Two points to a possible release before Fall 2019.

 Where does Borderlands 3 take place?

 Not Pandora, hopefully.
 While the plundered planet could make a threepeat (or fivepeat if you count Borderlands: The Pre-Sequel and Tales from the Borderlands) to our collective boredom, it's far more feasible that we'll visit one of the many other Vaults dotting space, a welcome change of scenery teased during Borderlands 2's conclusion.
 Hints of a new world named Promethea were discovered by Battleborn sleuths, including hidden graffiti of a Vault symbol and peculiar audio patterns heard from portal anomalies beckoning listeners to Promethea and warning of Patricia Tannis, the unhinged scientist researching the Vaults' mysterious origins.
 Promethea's candidacy was strengthened most recently by a tweet from the official Borderlands account that restated the Battleborn Easter eggs in clearer form.